mikosik/smooth-build/doc/tutorial.md

 other = javaJar("src/other");
 ```

-#### Function parameter default value
+#### Function parameter default argument

-When we define function parameter we can provide default value for some of them.
+When we define function parameter we can provide default argument for some of them.
 This way call to such function does not have to provide value for such parameters.
-The only limitation is that all parameters with default values must be placed
-after parameters without default values.

 Let's create function that creates text file: